population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

   Covid-19 lockdowns in the developing world, employing longitudinal data from Uganda.
   We find significant, immediate increases in food insecurity after the first lockdown and a continued negative impact three months after its lifting.
   The second lockdown's medium-term impact was even worse, likely because of a compounding effect of a concurrent drier-than-normal period.
+  Income from agriculture, non-farm businesses, and wage employment were all lower during lockdowns, contributing to the increased food insecurity.
+  However, agricultural households were less affected than other households and particularly showed a lower impact on severe food insecurity.
-  The rising food insecurity was partly the result of the lockdown-related reductions in the availability of paid work.
-Agricultural households were more likely to continue working and consequently saw smaller increases in food insecurity.
-Furthermore, the likelihood of engaging in agricultural work increased after the first lockdown, suggesting a switch to agriculture as a coping mechanism.
-The other coping mechanisms that households typically rely on for idiosyncratic shocks failed in the face of a worldwide shock, contributing to the sizeable increase in food insecurity.
+  The likelihood of engaging in market work declined significantly and there was a marked movement towards agricultural work, suggesting a switch to agriculture as a coping mechanism.
+  The other coping mechanisms that households typically rely on for idiosyncratic shocks failed, contributing to the sizeable increase in food insecurity.
 bibliography: uganda_covid.bib
 csl: the-quarterly-journal-of-economics.csl
 link-citations: true